Anthem Dental Implant Coverage

 Anthem Extras is a complementary coverage plan for Medicare Part D or Original Medicare, and its premium package provides partial coverage for dental implant procedures.
 However, plan specifics can vary per state, so it's always important for recipients to consult with their plan advisors to verify coverage before moving forward with the dental implant procedure.

 In addition to Anthem Extras for Medicare recipients, Anthem offers full coverage PPO plans that may help cover up to 50% of dental implant procedures.
 Anthem's PPO plans typically offer higher benefit maximums and shorter waiting periods for complex procedures such as dental implants.
+Click below to browse Anthem plans near you that can provide coverage for dental implants.

 What Happens During a Dental Implant Procedure?